Package Leaflet: Information for the User

 Breastfeeding

-Driving and Operating Machines
+Driving and using machines

-If your doctor has told you that you have a lactose intolerance, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult them before taking this medicine.

 When can you start with the first blister pack

 Start taking aidra on the first day of your cycle (i.e., the first day of your period).
 If you start aidra on the first day of your period, you will be protected immediately against pregnancy.
-You can also start on days 2-5 of your cycle, but you must use additional contraceptive methods (e.g., a condom) for the first 7 days.
+You can also start on days 2-5 of your cycle, but you must use additional contraceptive methods (e.g., a condom) during the first 7 days.

 Follow your doctor's recommendations.